gjr80/weewx-gw1000/readme.txt

           the driver directly.
 This is because you are seeing output not from WeeWX, but rather directly from the driver.

 4. Select and configure the driver.
-For a package install use:
+For WeeWX package installs use:

         weectl station reconfigure --driver=user.gw1000